 Skyscanner has become a huge global brand by replacing (almost entirely) its traditional marketing efforts with growth hacking.
 Not only did they ace their growth game but they did it by using a very simple technique.

 The road towards success started with a mindset change.
 Skyscanner overstepped its limits in the past years and started investing more and more in innovation.
 There are multiple growth techniques that Skyscanner uses, but the one that delivered the highest results was the use of widgets.
-By allowing users to easily hunt for travel bargains directly from their desktops, Skyscanner made every traveler’s life easier.
+By allowing users to easily hunt for travel bargains directly from their desktops, Skyscanner made every traveller’s life easier.

 These widgets were not only available for desktops, but also for a wide range of websites.
 The embeddable website widgets Skyscanner is offering allows other websites to add useful extra functions for their customers.
 This way, Skyscanner managed to reach millions of people every day, even if they were not visitors of their website.